The manned space program has unarguably

-There probably exists a long list of acronyms compiled by NASA over the many decades
+There probably exists a long list of acronyms compiled by NASA over the many

-the Russian Roscosmos
+and the Russian

-seeks inquiries by anyone looking to use their taxpayer-funded
+innovations.
+NASA actively seeks inquiries by anyone looking to use their taxpayer-funded

 work for commercial applications.
 I have subscribed to NASAS Tech Briefs since the

 1980's and peruse every issue.
 It covers all realms of science, including electronics

 Posted April 3, 2018